fluttercommunity/firestore_helpers/README.md

   }
 ```

 I use [jaguar_serializer](https://pub.dartlang.org/flutter/packages?q=jaguar_serializer+) which is great in combination with FireStore because it produces a `Map<String, dynamic>` instead of JSON string.
-Currently jaguar has a problem when with GeoPoints (which will be fixed soon hopefully) so best to mark location field with `@Field(dontDecode: true, dontEncode: true)` and add the value manually as seen above
+To make not to encode GeoPoints but pass them through just add `@pass` attribute to your `GeoPoint` fields.